tsclay/RAPP/README.md

 npm run start
 ```

-Open `localhost:3000` and off you go! 🚀
+Open `localhost:3000` and off you go!
+Refer to Deploying your App when ready to deploy. 🚀

 <br>